Medford, Oregon: Bus

 The greater Medford metro area has been served by Rogue Valley Transportation District (RVTD) since 1975.
-The bus system operates eight routes from Monday to Saturday, four of which travel to nearby cities Central Point, Jacksonville, Phoenix, Talent, Ashland, and White City.
+The bus system operates eight routes from Monday to Saturday, four of which travel to the nearby cities of Central Point, Jacksonville, Phoenix, Talent, Ashland, and White City.
 All routes connect at the Front Street Transfer Station, which since October 2008 has contained Medford's Greyhound Bus depot.

 Rail

 There are no passenger trains that route through Medford.
 Amtrak trains serve nearby Klamath Falls.
-People in Medford can board the Southwest POINT Klamath Shuttle Amtrak Thruway Motorcoach (an intercity bus route) at the RVTD Front Street Transfer Station for a two and a half hour ride and guaranteed connection with Amtrak's Coast Starlight train at the Klamath Falls Amtrak Passenger Rail Station.
+People in Medford can board the Southwest POINT Klamath Shuttle Amtrak Thruway (an inter-city bus route) at the RVTD Front Street Transfer Station for a two-and-a-half-hour ride and guaranteed connection with Amtrak's Coast Starlight train at the Klamath Falls Amtrak Passenger Rail Station.
 The last direct service was provided by the Southern Pacific Railroad to Portland, ending in 1956.

 Maritime

 The nearest maritime port is the Port of Coos Bay, which is 167 mi away.

 The nearby Rogue River was monitored for flooding at the former Gold Ray Dam site, a decommissioned and now removed hydroelectric dam built in 1906 near Gold Hill.
 The National Weather Service identifies 3.6 m as the flood level.
 At this depth, navigability between the Pacific Ocean and the Rogue Valley is limited.
 Even a small "handysize" freighter is unable to make the trip, and any ship hauling cargo to Medford would have to have a much smaller draw.
 Therefore, Medford does not have a nearby maritime port.